interledger-deprecated/tutorials/letter-shop.md

 ### Hashlocks
 In the case of Interledger, transfers are always conditional: first, they are "prepared", with a "condition".
 This condition is the sha256 hash of a "fulfillment".
 With that fulfillment, the transfer is later "executed".
 Condition and fulfillment are always 32 bytes each.
 SHA256 is a one-way hash function, so if you know `fulfillment`, then it's easy and quick to calculate `condition = sha256(fulfillment)`, but if you only know the condition, if you only have a million years or less, it's near-impossible to find (i.e., guess) a fulfillment for which `condition = sha256(fulfillment)` would hold.
-And in practice, we tend to use rollback timeouts that are of course much shorter! :) Because the transfer is *locked* until the recipient produces the correct fulfillment, the condition of the transfer is a *hash* of its fulfillment, we call this a *hashlock*.
+And in practice, we tend to use rollback timeouts that are of course much shorter! :) Because the transfer is *locked* until the recipient produces the correct fulfillment, and the condition of the transfer is a *hash* of its fulfillment, we call this a *hashlock*.

 ## Step 2: Paying for your letter
 Visit http://localhost:8000.
 You'll see something like: